Offer paid care and support

 The common factor in all of this is for each of you - the person giving and the person getting support - to have choice over the things that matter.

 - Giving care and support to people in their own homes

-- Facilitated matching with clients
+- Facilitated matching with people wanting support

 - Optionally offering peer support/mentoring to other workers near you

 - Optionally attending socials and participating in circle meetings with other members near you

 We will do all the work around finding and welcoming people who would like support, finding the best matches for you and giving you opportunities to develop in your career both personally and professionally.

 - You have offered or you are currently offering professional care and support (you may be doing this independently, being employed directly by the person you support or being employed by an agency)

 - You are registered self-employed with HMRC or will register before starting to offer support through Equal Care Co-op

 - You have an Enhanced Disclosure and Barring Service Check